 Shopping (84%), dining/nightlife (83%) and entertainment (78%) were the highest scoring in this category, with recreation outdoor (62%) and recreation indoor (56%) scoring next highest.
 Friends/family residence (42%) and services (41%) are also important destinations.

-What do you think could be improved in Nixa?
-In other words, what is the City of Nixa currently NOT doing well?
+What do you value most about Nixa?
+In other words, what is the City of Nixa currently doing well?
 (Select up to 3 responses)